RADAR-base/RADAR-Appserver/README.md

 - Uses [lombok.data](https://projectlombok.org/) in most places to reduce boiler plate code and make it more readable.
 - Has support for Auditing of database entities.
 - Uses and extends the Spring XMPP integration library for implementing the XMPP protocol.
+- Extends `XmppConnectionFactoryBean` with support for Reconnection and connection draining implementation using a Back-off strategy.

 // WIP